KookyLukey/MSU-CSCI441-Spring-2015/README.md

 Clone your repository
 ---------------------

-To download your repository so its ready to make modifications, we need to clone it.
+To download your repository so it's ready for modifications, we need to clone it.
 Once git is installed, run the following command with <repo url> replaced with the url to your repository (shown in the upper right of the Overview page on bit bucket).
-It'll look something like https://jallwine@bitbucket.org/jallwine/msu-csci441-spring-2015.git
+It'll look something like https://jallwine@bitbucket.org/jallwine/msu-csci441-spring-2015.git.

     git clone <repo url>